Herman Le Compte

-Herman Le Compte (April 26, 1929, in Aalst – January 3, 2008, in Knokke) was a Belgian physician and gerontologist.
+Herman Le Compte (26 April 1929 in Aalst – 3 January 2008 in Knokke) was a Belgian physician and gerontologist.

 Biography

 Known across his native Flanders as the "Vitamin Doctor," Le Compte became famous during the 1960s with a series of books and TV shows dedicated to health and aging.
-He claimed that vitamins and yeast would increase longevivity, and called for elders taking a more active role in society.
+He claimed that vitamins and yeast would increase longevity, and called for elders taking a more active role in society.
 His claims led to a lifelong ban by the Belgian medical association.

-Despite the ban he continued to practise medicine leading to his arrest.
+Despite the ban, he continued to practise medicine leading to his arrest.

-After a two decade legal fight he was vindicated by the ECHR and legally allowed to practise again.
+After a two-decade legal fight he was vindicated by the ECHR and legally allowed to practise again.

-Le Compte died in his sleep of a heart attack on January 3, 2008, in Knokke, Belgium.
+Le Compte died in his sleep of a heart attack on 3 January 2008 in Knokke, Belgium.